formancehq/docs/oss/ledger/guides/multi-destination/index.md

 ## Basic transaction splitting

-Since we're in the game land of Dunshire, let's consider that last case.
-The ledgerman wants a map of a coastal region, and is willing to pay 75 coins to someone to get it done.
-A group of two surveyors working together rises to the task, and creates that map.
-Now, the ledgerman who gave them the mission wants to split the reward between them.
+Since we're in the game land of Cones Dunshire, let's consider that last case.
+As the ledgerman, we want a map of a coastal region, and we're willing to pay 75 coins to someone to get it done. `leslieknope` and `annperkins`, a group of two surveyors working together, rise to the task, and create that map.
+Now, we want to split the reward between them.

 We can describe the transaction using Numscript.
 Create a file called `split.num` with:

 <NumscriptBlock script={`send [COIN 75] (
   source = @centralbank
   destination = {
-    50% to @users:leslieknope
+    50% to @player:leslieknope
-    remaining to @users:annperkins
+    remaining to @player:annperkins
   }
 )`}></NumscriptBlock>